GridTools/gt4py/docs/functional/QuickstartGuide.md

 +++

-## Concepts
+## Programming GT4Py

-### Fields, field operators, programs
+### Basic structure of GT4Py apps

+In this section, we will write a simple GT4Py application that adds two arrays.
+The goal is to understand how data is stored in GT4Py and how the data-parallel operations on it can be expressed.

++++

+#### Importing features

-Before introducing the main concepts, let us import a few things from GT4Py.
-These are all the constructs that will be used throughout the *concepts* section of this guide.
+The following snippet imports the most commonly used functionality from GT4Py.
+These are all that's needed to run all the code snippets below.
+Numpy is also needed for the examples in this guide.

 ```{code-cell} ipython3
 import numpy as np